-The water will flow from the fish tank to the biofilter, where good nitrifying bacteria will convert the wastewater into nutrients the plants can use.
+The water flows from the fish tank to the biofilter, where good nitrifying bacteria will convert the wastewater into nutrients the plants can use.
 The water will then flow to the areas where the plants are growing.
-Here, the plants will take up nutrients from the waste.
+Here, the plants take up nutrients from the waste.
 After the water passes through these grow areas, water is returned back to the fish tank.

-The first stage of production includes triton radish microgreens, rambo radish microgreens, kale microgreens, and speckled pea microgreens.
+Current production includes radish microgreens, kale microgreens, spicy mustard microgreens and speckled pea microgreens.
 Growth trials for salads, herbs and mushrooms are ongoing.

 The goal for Ísponica isn’t to just be a farm – it’s to also be an active member of the community. Ísponica aims to give back by encouraging nutrition, agriculture education, research, and partnering with other organizations to reduce food waste and increase access to healthy food.